Aliases for HIP1 Gene

 GeneCards Summary for HIP1 Gene

 HIP1 (Huntingtin Interacting Protein 1) is a Protein Coding gene.
-Diseases associated with HIP1 include prostate cancer.
+Diseases associated with HIP1 include huntington disease and chronic myelomonocytic leukemia.
 Among its related pathways are fMLP Pathway and Coregulation of Androgen receptor activity.
-GO annotations related to this gene include actin binding and phosphatidylinositol binding.
+GO annotations related to this gene include binding and structural constituent of cytoskeleton.
 An important paralog of this gene is TLN1.

 UniProtKB/Swiss-Prot for HIP1 Gene